raghurana/react-native-news-app/Readme.md

 - `npm i`
 - `npm start`

 Follow the instructions on the screen to run the app on your device or emulator.
+Also to run the eslint and prettier checks run `npm run lint` and to auto-fix linting issues run `npm run lint:fix`

 ## Description